munafs2301/SendSMS/README.md

 I will create background jobs for 3 stages of ProcessClientMessageTask.
 So, if there is a failure it retries the process.

 ## Direction for running and testing the project
-You need to have .Net SDK 6 installed on our OS
+You need to have .Net SDK 6 installed on our OS to run this project.
 #### SmsService
 1. Open your command terminal.
 2. At the root of the "SmsService" folder, enter the following command: `dotnet run`
-3. The project ran successfully if you see this message: "Now listening on: https://localhost:7157"
+3. The project ran successfully if you see this message in the logs: "Now listening on: https://localhost:7157"
 #### SmsService.Tests
 1. Open your command terminal.
 2. At the root of the "SmsService.Tests" folder, enter the following command: `dotnet test`